Admin Tutorial

 Target Audience |

-Those who wish to deploy Jacamar CI for the first time in a test environment to better understand not just this application but the runner’s custom executor. |
+Those who wish to deploy Jacamar CI for the first time in a test environment to better understand both this application and the runner’s custom executor. |

 Requirements |

-GitLab server (version 15.8+) and Linux deployment where you can install/manage root processes. |
+GitLab server (version v16+) and Linux system where you can install/manage root processes. |

 Estimated Time |